 - Attend the college you are authorized to attend.
 This is the college that issued your I-20.

-- Maintain communication with the BCTC PDSO (Primary Designated School Official) concerning any changes that you would like to make concerning your housing, class schedule, etc.
+- Maintain communication with the BCTC PDSO (Primary Designated School Official).
+This includes any changes that you would like to make to your housing, class schedule, etc.

 - Be in good academic standing and make progress towards an academic program.

-- Extend your I-20 prior to its expiration date if you are unable to complete your academic program by the original expiration date.
+- Extend your I-20 prior to its expiration date.
+If you can't complete your academic program by the original end date, you'll need to extend.

 - Maintain full-time enrollment during the academic year.
 A full-time student is a student enrolled in at least 12 credit hours.